'The Need Is At Historic Highs': Twin Cities Food Group Struggles To Find Volunteers

 MINNEAPOLIS (WCCO) – Doing good in the Twin Cities is complicated these days.
 The need for access to free food is high, but the number of volunteers is low.

-WCCO found out how an organization called “Food Group” is taking a different spin on giving away food – and they could use some extra help.READ MORE: Boy, 12, Killed In North Minneapolis Shooting, Police Say
+WCCO found out how an organization called “Food Group” is taking a different spin on giving away food – and they could use some extra help.READ MORE: 'I Expect To Be Better': Healthy Joe Burrow Ready To Lead Bengals Against Vikings

 It starts in the ground – then ends up on store shelves.
 But somewhere in between, fresh produce gets expensive.
 Joyce Turner is an avid food shelf volunteer at Camden’s Promise via the Food Group.